 Of course, this is the first stop on our best RV destinations list.
 Iceland's natural wonders are open all year long, but visiting in Iceland’s summer months will ensure the best chance of good weather and access to the most gorgeous hikes.
 Numerous cultural and music festivals take place between June and September as well, fitting all tastes and preferences.

 The country is well-connected by its main highway that circles the coastline, known as Route 1, or the Ring Road.
-Since the island is fairly small, it can literally be driven around in 24 hours.
+Since the island is fairly small, it can literally be driven around in 24 hours with your RV rental.
 However, you’ll want to set aside at least seven days to have to chance to explore.
 This will mean a few hours of driving per day, plus leaving room to hike and join in on excursions.

 RV camping in Iceland

 Regarding where you can stop at night, know that free camping in Iceland is not allowed.
 You must stay at a registered campsite, but these are affordable and numerous.
 While some have only the simplest facilities, such as a bathroom and kitchen, others have hot tubs, on-site restaurants, and more.
 They’re often well-placed next to landmarks or at the start of hikes.

 Although Iceland’s main highways are well-maintained, there are still many unpaved gravel roads.
 Therefore, make sure you have the correct insurance and prepare for a bumpy, dusty ride.
 Some of the best spots in the north are only accessible via gravel roads, so it’s worth the journey.

 If you want to guarantee yourself fantastic hot weather, then California is your ultimate RV destination.
 Despite having a population of around 39 million people, there is still plenty of open space.
 With some of the most famous beaches and national parks on earth, it’s well-suited for those who love the outdoors.